djasyer/Hallways/README.md

 The Windows directory contains Hallways for computers running Windows 64-bit.
-It is for machines with the x86 or x64 processors.
+It is for machines with the x86_64 processors.

 The Linux directory contains Hallways for
 Linux computers.
 Hallways for machines with x86